Gordon Greenidge: International cricket centuries

-Greenidge made his Test debut on 22 November 1974 against India at the Karnataka State Cricket Association Stadium, Bangalore, scoring a century.
+Greenidge scored 19 Test and 11 ODI centuries.
+He made his first Test century on debut in 1974 against India.
 His 214 not out against England in 1984 remains the fifth-highest individual total in the fourth innings of a Test match as of August 2015.
 His highest score of 226—his final century—was made against Australia in April 1991.
-Three of his four double-centuries feature in the Wisden's top 100 batting performances of all-time in a 2002 release.
+Three of his four double-centuries feature in the Wisden's top 100 batting performances of all time in a 2002 release.
 Greenidge holds the record for most centuries scored at Old Trafford.
 He was most prolific against England, accruing seven centuries.